Code-Institute-Submissions/Chloe-O-C-O-O-K-Milestone-Project-3/README.md

 - I want to understand the purpose of the site within a short time of visiting the site by the images and description on the landing page
   - The site is quite minimal and clearly laid out, it is easy for a user to user the purpose of and navigate through the site
-   1. When navigating through the site, using the navigation bar or collapsable menu(on smaller display), there are no broken links or misdirects
+   1. When navigating through the site, using the navigation bar or collapsable menu(on smaller displays), there are no broken links or misdirects
 - I want to easily create an account to make full use of the site
-  - A user can click on the 'login/register' page in the navigation bar to log in or register to the site
+  - A user can click on the 'login or register' page in the navigation bar to log in or register to the site
    1. A user can log in or register an account using a minimum length of 5 characters for their username and password
 - I want to add, edit and delete my own recipes
   - A logged in user, can navigate to their own profile page or the recipes page and easily update or delete their recipes
    1. Once a user is logged in or creates an account, they will automatically be redirected to their own profile page
-   2. If a user has submitted recipes, these will appear on the user's profile page as well as the all recipes where buttons allow user to select edit or delete
+   2. If a user has submitted recipes, these will appear on the user's profile page as well as the all recipes where buttons allow user to view, edit or delete
 - I want to view recipes submitted by other users
   - Users can navigate to the recipes page to view all submitted recipes including their own
-   1. The all recipes page displays all submitted recipes in a Bootstrap accordian
+   1. The all recipes page displays all submitted recipes in Bootstrap cards
    2. Users not logged in can manually access the recipes page, can view recipes but cannot make any changes
 - I want to search the recipe database using keywords, recipe names and by course i.e. Breakfast, Lunch, Dinner
   - Users can use the search function on the recipes page to find recipes - the search function will look at the recipe's name, its category and ingedients and return relevant results if any